apache/pekko-samples/pekko-sample-persistence-java/README.md

 mvn test
 ```

-The `ShoppingCart` application is expanded further in the `akka-sample-cqrs-java` sample.
+The `ShoppingCart` application is expanded further in the `pekko-sample-cqrs-java` sample.
 In that sample the events are tagged to be consumed by even processors to build other representations from the events, or publish the events to other services.